 Freon and the environment

-As a result, the US Environmental Protection Agency regulates Freon (also known as R22), limits how much can be brought into the country in any given year and is ultimately phasing out the refrigerant.
+As a result, the US Environmental Protection Agency has phased out the manufacture and import of Freon (also known as R22) as of January 2020.
+Supply is dwindling and prices are rising quickly.
 That’s why you may find that repairs that involve replacing refrigerant may cause more than you expect.

 Turn to the professionals